I've been doing a little summer decorating at the cottage, and one of the things I've made is this burlap mantel garland.

 My sister-in-law Jean saw a similar garland on the blog Beautiful Nest, and she said that I should make one since it looked so pretty on a white painted fireplace.

-Jenni made her garland out of linen, but I thought I’d try to make one out of burlap.
+Jenni made her garland out of linen, but I thought I'd try to make a burlap garland.